openxc/vi-firmware/docs/config/diagnostic.rst

 The firmware configuration examples shown so far are for so-called "normal mode" CAN messages, that are sent and received without any formal request by a node on the bus.
-Diagnostic type messages use a request / response style protocol, but you can add them to a VI config file to create a recurring request (e.g. request the engine RPM once per second).
+Diagnostic type messages use a request / response style protocol, and are also supported by the VI firmware.
+You can add pre-defined, diagnostic recurring requests to a VI config file (e.g. request the engine RPM once per second).

 To perform a one-time request, you don't need anything special in the configuration.
-Make sure the CAN bus is configured as ``raw_writable`` (the default build is correct), and then use one of the support library tools like ``openxc-diag`` to send a request.
+Make sure the CAN bus is configured as ``raw_writable`` (the default build with no configuraiton file is correct), and then use one of the support library tools like ``openxc-diag`` to send a request.

 .. contents::
     :local: